Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Introduction

 \section{Introduction}

-There is a growing interest in density regression methods which allow the entire distribution of a univariate response variable $y \in \mathcal{Y}$ to be unknown, and changing with a vector of predictors $\bf{x} \in \mathcal{X}$.
-Indeed, the increased flexibility provided by these procedures allows relevant improvements in inference and prediction compared to classical regression frameworks, as seen in several applications \citep[e.g.][]{DP08, GRI11, WDPT14, GUT16}.
+There is a growing interest in density regression models which allow the entire distribution of a univariate response variable $y \in \mathcal{Y}$ to be unknown and changing with a vector of predictors $\bf{x} \in \mathcal{X}$.
+Indeed, the increased flexibility provided by these procedures allows improvements in inference and prediction compared to classical regression frameworks, as seen in applications \citep[e.g.][]{DP08, GRI11, WDPT14}.

-Within a Bayesian nonparametric framework, there is a wide set of alternative methodologies to provide flexible inference for conditional distributions.
-Most of these methods represent generalizations of the marginal density estimation problem for $f(y)$, which is commonly addressed via Bayesian nonparametric mixture models of the form $f(y)= \int_{\boldsymbol{\Theta}} K(y ; \boldsymbol{\theta}) \mbox{d} P( \boldsymbol{\theta})$, where $ K(y ; \boldsymbol{\theta})$ is a known parametric kernel indexed by $\boldsymbol{\theta} \in \boldsymbol{\Theta}$, and $P( \boldsymbol{\theta})$ denotes an unknown mixing measure which is assigned a flexible prior $\Pi$.
-Popular choices for $\Pi$ are the Dirichlet process \citep{FE73}, the two-parameter Poisson--Dirichlet process \citep{PY97}, and other almost surely discrete random measures having a stick-breaking representation \citep{IJ01}.
+Within the Bayesian nonparametric framework, there is a wide variety of alternative methods to provide flexible inference for conditional distributions.
+Most of these strategies represent generalizations of the marginal density estimation problem for $f(y)$, which is commonly addressed via Bayesian nonparametric mixture models of the form $f(y)= \int K(y ; \boldsymbol{\theta}) p(\mbox{d} \boldsymbol{\theta})$, where $ K(y ; \boldsymbol{\theta})$ is a known parametric kernel indexed by $\boldsymbol{\theta} \in \boldsymbol{\Theta}$, and $p$ is a random probability measure which is assigned a flexible prior $\Pi$.
+Popular choices for $\Pi$ are the Dirichlet process \citep{FE73}, the two-parameter Poisson-Dirichlet process \citep{PY97}, and other random measures having a stick-breaking representation \citep{IJ01}.
 This choice leads to the infinite mixture model